Christopher Douglas (American actor)

-Christopher W. Douglas is an actor, best known for roles on the soap operas One Life to Live as Dylan Moody (1994–1997, 2000) and Passions as Antonio Lopez-Fitzgerald (2001–2004, 2008). in 1994 he appeared in Tori Amos music video for her song Cornflake Girl.
+Christopher W. Douglas is an American actor, best known for roles on the soap operas One Life to Live as Dylan Moody (1994–1997, 2000) and Passions as Antonio Lopez-Fitzgerald (2001–2004, 2008). in 1994, he appeared in Tori Amos music video for her song Cornflake Girl.

 Biography

 Douglas studied briefly at the University of Tennessee and has worked as a model.
 In 2008, Chris Douglas has also hosted the reality television series Feeding Frenzy on Animal Planet.